ckeditor/ckeditor5/docs/installation/getting-started/basic-api.md

 } );
 ```

-This event is fired when the document changes in such a way which is "visible" in the editor data.
-There is also a group of changes, like selection position changes, marker changes which do not affect the result of `editor.getData()`.
+There is also a group of changes like selection position changes or marker changes which do not affect the result of `editor.getData()`.
 To listen to all these changes, you can use a wider {@link module:engine/model/document~Document#change `Document#change`} event.

 ## UMD support